A quick setup guide

 Download Paw-Paw

 Go to paw-paw.pet and click Download Free for Mac.
 A .dmg file will land in your Downloads folder.
-It is about 15 MB.
-No account, no email — just a download.
+Version 0.1.9 is about 11.5 MB.
+No account or email is required.

 Paw-Paw is the app we make, so this guide is naturally written around it.
 It is a free, native Swift app — not a port, not a web wrapper.
 If you want to compare other Mac desktop pets first, see our full comparison.